 The TrialWatch Project will rely on the involvement of national partners.
 If you want to…

-The Clooney Foundation for Justice is designing a program to advance educational opportunities for Syrian refugees.
+The Clooney Foundation for Justice has partnered with UNICEF to advance educational opportunities for Syrian refugees.

 The Clooney Foundation for Justice is developing the TrialWatch project to limit the use of the courts as a tool for oppression.